Grandad Bluff: History

 Since 1929, the La Crosse Skyrockers organization has conducted a fireworks show from atop Grandad Bluff at midnight on New Year's Eve.
 The show is patterned after the New Year's fireworks show that takes place over Pikes Peak in Colorado.

+Recreation

+In 2020, the Lacrosse City Council legalized rock climbing in Grandad Bluff, and community groups added bolts for sport climbing and top-rope anchors.

+The same year, the Outdoor Recreation Alliance broke ground on a mountain bike trail system.
+Originally proposed as a way for bikers to avoid the narrow access road, Grandad Bluff has over 3 miles of singletrack mountain bike trail and is connected to the larger Gateway Trail system.